 Hygienic design and HACCP for mixing powdery or moist food and pharmaceutical products

-The HACCP principles represent a preventive set of rules for food manufacturers that are intended to help identify, evaluate and avoid sources of error and ensure food safety.
-The abbreviation stands for "Hazard Analysis Critical Control Point". - In the EU, the obligation to apply HACCP has been regulated in Regulation (EC) No. 852/2004 on the hygiene of foodstuffs since 2006.
+The HACCP principles are a preventive set of rules that help to recognise, evaluate and avoid sources of error and ensure food safety.
+The abbreviation stands for "Hazard Analysis Critical Control Point".
+In the EU, the obligation to apply HACCP has been laid down in Regulation (EC) No 852/2004 on the hygiene of foodstuffs since 2006.

 HACCP was initiated by NASA in 1958